RYAN ZERNACH

 Closing

-CellarChat™ represents the kind of AI engineering I enjoy most: turning ambiguous product problems into reliable, evaluated, production-ready LLM systems.
+CellarChat™ represents the kind of AI engineering I enjoy most: turning ambiguous product problems into reliable, evaluated, production-ready LLM systems, with a dashboard and eval discipline stakeholders can trust, not demos that only work on Tuesday.

 CellarChat support documentation